HavenEngineering/migrate-contentful/README.md

 CONTENTFUL_MANAGEMENT_TOKEN=secret-token
 ```

+Make sure the `.env` file is in your `.gitignore` so you don't accidentally commit your secrets.

 It's not recommended to set the `CONTENTFUL_ENVIRONMENT` globally like this, because you likely want to specify it every time you interact with an environment.
 E.g. `CONTENTFUL_ENVIRONMENT=master migrate-contentful pending`.

 ### Available commands